-The Pearson BTEC Level 4 HNC in Business offers a progression route for learners who are interested in a wide range of fields.
-Learners studying the Pearson BTEC Level 4 HNC will be able to progress onto the Level 5 HND in Business, which then allows progression to degrees in Business subjects.
+The Pearson BTEC Level 4 HNC in Hospitality Management offers a progression route for learners who are employed in the Hospitality sector.
+Learners studying the Pearson BTEC Level 4 HNC will be able to progress onto the Level 5 HND in Hospitality Management then allows progression to degrees in Hospitality Management subjects.

-Pearson BTEC Level 5 HND in Business
+Pearson BTEC Level 5 HND in Hospitality Management

 The Pearson BTEC Level 5 HND provides greater breadth and specialisation than the Pearson BTEC Level 4 HNC.
 Pearson BTEC HNDs are mode free but are followed predominately by full-time learners.
-They allow progression into or within employment in the business sector, either directly on achievement of the award or following further study to degree level.
+They allow progression into or within employment in the hospitality sector, either directly on achievement of the award or following further study to degree level.

-The programme provides opportunities for learners to apply their knowledge and practical skills in the workplace.
+The Pearson BTEC Level 5 HND in Hospitality Management provides opportunities for learners to apply their knowledge and practical skills in the workplace.
 Full-time learners have the opportunity to do this through formal work placements or part-time employment experience.

-The qualification prepares learners for employment in business or self-employment and will be suitable for learners who have already decided that they wish to work in business.
+The qualification prepares learners for employment in the hospitality sector and will be suitable for learners who have already decided that they wish to enter this area of work.
 Some adult learners may wish to make the commitment required by this qualification in order to enter a specialist area of employment in business or progress into higher education.
 Other learners may want to extend the specialism that they followed on the Pearson BTEC Level 4 HNC programme.

-Progression from this qualification may well be into or within employment where learners may work towards membership of a professional body.
-The Pearson BTEC Level 5 HND in Business offers a progression route for learners who are studying on a Pearson BTEC Level 4 HNC in Business.
+Progression from this qualification may well be into or within employment in the hospitality sector where learners may work towards membership of a professional body.
+The Pearson BTEC Level 5 HND in Hospitality Management offers a progression route for learners who are studying on a Pearson BTEC Level 4 HNC in (ITTM).

-Learners studying the Pearson BTEC Level 5 HND will be able to progress to a degree in Business or one of its specialist areas.
+Learners studying the Pearson BTEC Level 5 HND will be able to progress to a degree in (HM) or one of its specialist areas.
 The qualification also prepares learners for employment in the business sector.
 Some learners may wish to use this qualification in order to enter a specialist area of employment in the sector, where learners may work towards professional membership or study for professional body examinations.